 |Rolling Resistance Coefficient (Crr) 30 psi / 2 Bar||0.00917|

 Rolling resistance is very low.
 The 3 mm GreenGuard anti-puncture layer doesn't seem to affect rolling resistance all that much.
 The Marathon even has the lowest rolling resistance of all tires that have been tested to date.
-Even the Schwalbe Marathon Racer (read review) has a higher rolling resistance than the plain Marathon, which is something I totally didn't expect.
+Even the Schwalbe Marathon Racer (read review) has a higher rolling resistance than the plain Marathon, which is something I really didn't expect.

+EDIT: more tires have been tested now, please visit the overview page to compare all tires.
 The only tire that comes close to the rolling resistance of the Marathon is the CST E-Series Reach (read review).
 The CST has a slightly lower rolling resistance at 75 psi but loses out at lower, more useful air pressures.
 When you take into account the CST is pretty much a slick tire with only half the tread depth and puncture resistance, the performance of the Marathon is very good.

 Puncture Resistance Test Results